Andyveloper/Andyveloper/README.md

                         techThree: "Docker"
                       },
  challenge: "To become a really great, kind and dependable software developer",
- description: `I am a very passionate person, that's always learning new stuff and trying to become a better person in every aspect of life.
+ description: "I am a very passionate person, that\'s always learning new stuff and trying to become a better person in every aspect of life.\n
-  My dream is to be good enough to be proud of myself` }
+  My dream is to be good enough to be proud of myself" }
 ```
   ## Stats